 We are one of very few steam railways where you can visit our engine shed and workshop to see restoration in progress by our skilled bunch of volunteers

-We have a newly refurbished museum, waiting room and ticket office.
+We have a time capsual museum, waiting room and ticket office.
 There is also the David Shepherd Discovery Centre on our restored second platform which celebrates the history of our railway and the life of the world famous wildlife artist whose vision for the railway made it what it is today.

-The signal box and miniature railway are also open on specific days – see website for details.
+The refurbished signal box is open every running day and the miniature railway is also open on specific days – see website for details.

 We have a well stocked shop and The Station Cafe serves a great range of deliciously yummy food and drink.
 You are also able to take afternoon tea on our Mendip Belle coach on certain days – pre-booking essential.

 We have a large, free car park with disabled spaces.
 There is ramp access to the platform and wheelchair accessible seating on the train.
 We are working towards becoming dementia friendly across the whole site.
 We welcome dogs, which travel free.